justaashir/justaashir.com/blog/posts/do-design-systems-prevent-creativity-lets-discuss-about-a-question.md

 `Design has always been largely about systems, and how to create products in a scalable and repeatable way… These systems enable us to manage the chaos and create better products… A unified design system is essential to building better and faster; better because a cohesive experience is more easily understood by our users, and faster because it gives us a common language to work with.`
 ___Airbnb

-I'm [Aashir Aamir Khan](https://twitter.com/justaashir), Teenage Junior Web Developer, Looking for some Chocolates in the Chocolate Factory.
-Blogging to tell the community that I exist in this world.